Cannabidiol (CBD) has been making headlines in both the media and medical field, but what is it and why is it suddenly so popular?

 Why Consider CBD?

-Because CBD is a natural compound, it is very appealing to people looking for certain treatments but don’t want a pill or prescription.
+As a natural compound, CBD is appealing to people looking for certain treatments but don’t want a pill or prescription.

 Common conditions associated with CBD supplementation include chronic pain, anxiety, depression, poor appetite, and inflammation/autoimmune diseases such as multiple sclerosis (MS).